SMCProduct

 • Responsible management of our unsold products

-Wherever we are in the world, we refuse to destroy unsold goods and supplies.
-Our Brands have implemented multiple solutions to offer them a second life such as donations to associations like Aides, La Cravate Solidaire, and Mécénat Chirurgie Cardiaque.
+Wherever we are in the world, we do not destroy our unsold goods and supplies, and each brand has implemented multiple solutions to offer them a second life.
+With private sales, outlets or donations to associations such as Aides, la Cravate Solidaire or les Apprentis d’Auteuil, they always find a new destination.

 SMCPlanet